cisagov/manage.get.gov/docs/developer/database-access.md

 ### On Cloud.gov

-When new code changes the database schema, we need to apply Django's migrations.
 We can run these using CloudFoundry's tasks to run the `manage.py migrate` command in the correct environment.
 For any developer environment, developers can manually run the task with